wbabik/Practical_computing/Class_3/Class3.md

 Please find your current working directory.
 Make three directories, and in one of them, a subdirectory.
 1. Type `pwd` and press <kbd>Enter</kbd>.
 This command, an abbreviation from *print working directory*, does just that!
-The absolute path to your working directory will be printed to standard output, i.e., the terminal.
+The absolute path to your working directory will be printed to the standard output, i.e., the terminal.

 2. Type `mkdir hiv genome scripts` and press <kbd>Enter</kbd>.
 The command `mkdir`, or an abbreviation from *make directory*, needs to be run with one or more parameters - the desired directory names.
 In this case, the command has resulted in the creation of three directories.